 Estrogen is a steroid hormone that affects many areas of the body.
 Importantly, it influences bone and lipid metabolism, cardiovascular health, cognition and sexual function.
 Postmenopausal estrogen replacement therapy is known to alleviate vasomotor symptoms like hot flashes, have a positive effect on the prevention of osteoporosis, and result in improved serum lipid profiles and reduced cardiovascular disease factors if started soon after menopause.

 Despite the positive effects of hormone replacement therapy, it was reported to increase the incidence of breast cancer.
 In 2002, the Women’s Health Initiative (WHI) Study, which used synthetic estrogen and progesterone hormones, revealed a 24% increased risk for invasive breast cancer, with no major beneficial effects against cardiovascular disease, stroke, and thromboembolic diseases.
+While later findings refute these claims (see 2017 review by Langer), the fear of breast cancer from hormone replacement therapy became widespread.
 Within three months, 63% of women stopped taking hormone replacement therapy.

 Estrogen has also been targeted as the main hormone related to the growth of breast cancer, with most breast cancer treatments including anti-estrogen methods.
 For over 20 years, tamoxifen – a selective estrogen receptor modulator (SERM) – has been the favored treatment option.
 A newer class of medications called aromatase inhibitors has generally replaced tamoxifen for treatment of breast cancer in postmenopausal women.